leonitousconforti/the-moby-effect/docs/modules/demux/Raw.ts.md

 ## Raw overview

 Demux utilities for raw sockets.
-Raw sockets come in two "flavors" - unidirectional and bidirectional.
-In both cases, they are represented as bidirectional sockets because even in the unidirectional case data could be flowing in either direction.
-Unlike multiplexed sockets, bidirectional raw sockets can not differentiate between stdout and stderr because the data is just raw bytes from the process's PTY.
-However, you can attach multiple unidirectional sockets to the same container (one for stdout and one for stderr) and then use the demux utilities to separate the streams.
+Unlike multiplexed sockets, raw sockets can not differentiate between stdout and stderr because the data is just raw bytes from the process's PTY.
+However, you can attach multiple raw sockets to the same container (one for stdout and one for stderr) and then use the demux utilities to separate the streams.

-Upcasting and downcasting between the two types is supported, but discouraged

 Added in v1.0.0